 Students wishing to have a part-time enrollment status may do so by registering as a home education student.
-Home education students may take up to 3 courses at their district school, providing there is room in the course(s).
+Home education students may take up to 3 courses at their district school, providing there is

 B. Required Courses

 Promotion from middle school to high school requires that the student successfully complete three middle school or higher courses in each of the following: